jhdcruz/kipher/kipher-rsa/README.md

-# Kipher RSA
+# Module kipher-rsa

-A simple library helper for encrypting and decrypting data in RSA algorithm.
+Library for encrypting/decrypting, signing, and verifying data using RSA algorithm.